 No matter what it’s called, this type of policy appeals to people in certain, specific situations because the only detail the insurer offering it cares about is the applicant’s age.
 Well, that, and whether or not the applicant in question will be able to pay their premiums.

 No medical questions are asked before the policy is extended, nor is an applicant’s medical history examined.

 There are a few catches to this product’s streamlined nature.
 One reason being that the premiums attached to guaranteed life policies are quite a bit higher than those tied to most other life insurance policies.
 In fact, sometimes their premiums cost four or five times what a more traditional policy would cost.

 Also, the coverage options associated with guaranteed policies are pretty limited—as in, they’re usually somewhere between $5,000 and $50,000, rather than $100,000 or more.

-And then there’s the fact that, in most cases, if you purchase guaranteed life insurance and then pass away within a year or two of the issue date, your loved ones won’t receive their full death benefit.
+And in most cases, if you purchase guaranteed life insurance and die within a year or two of the issue date, your family won’t receive their full death benefit.
 Instead, they’ll likely get an amount equal to the premiums you paid and any interest that was earned on that sum.